Velma Kelly: Historical basis

 Velma Kelly's character was based on a woman named Belva Gaertner.
 Belva was a cabaret singer who had been married and divorced twice.
 After those men had come and gone, she had a lover named Walter Law, who she thought was the right man for her.
-On March 11, 1924, Belva shot Law, who was already married with one child.
+On March 11, 1924, Belva allegedly shot Law, who was already married with one child.
 Law was found in the front seat of Belva's car with a bottle of gin and a gun beside him that had discharged three cartridges.
 The next day, she was found at her apartment with bloody clothes on the floor.
 She claimed that she had been drunk and couldn't remember what had happened.
 She was arrested for the murder of Walter Law on March 12, 1924.
 During her interview with Maurine Watkins, Gaertner told Watkins that "gin and guns—either one is bad enough, but together they get you in a dickens of a mess, don't they."
 Her defense in court was that he could have committed suicide, and she was released in June 1924.
 She remarried her husband William Gaertner and was later convicted of drunk driving in 1926.
 In 1927, she attended the opening of Watkins' play Chicago in Chicago, Illinois.

 For the musical, Kelly's mannerisms were based upon Texas Guinan, one of the most famous vaudeville performers of the era.